msakuta/polygon-filler/README.md

 where $\hat{x}, \hat{y}$ reprensents the unit vectors along each axis, $s$ being the parameter along the x axis, and $y$ being the coordinate along Y axis.
 Be aware that $s$ is the variable along the scanline, while $y$ is fixed.

+Now, we want to find out the intersection of the edge and the scanline to get the starting and ending point along the scanline.
-Rewriting the equations to each of X and Y coordinates:
+Erasing $\vec{x}$ and rewriting the equations to each of X and Y coordinates:

 $$
 \begin{cases}